Call Us 03334553378

 Perhaps surprisingly most vein clinic websites fail to highlight potential risks giving the impression that all treatments are perfectly safe with nothing at all to worry about.
 We are different.
 We are open and honest in our approach to our business and feel it is essential to warn potential patients of the small but real risk of side effects.

-Although compared to traditional surgical stripping, minimally invasive varicose veins treatments are incredibly effective and safe, problems have been known to occur and you need to be aware of these when making the decision to have treatment.
-But, having said that, it is also important to be aware of the risks of doing nothing as these risks in many patients are higher than the risks of treatment.
-Complicated isnât it?
+Compared to traditional surgical stripping, the newer, minimally invasive forms of varicose veins treatment are incredibly effective and safe.
+However, on rare occasions, problems have been known to occur, and you need to be aware of these when deciding whether or not to have treatment.
+Having said that, it is also important to be aware of the risks of doing nothing, as these risk of inaction, in many patients, are higher than the risks of treatment.
+Complicated, isn’t it?

-You will be informed at your consultation about these risks and if any are more likely in your particular case we will discuss this with you.
+You will be informed at your consultation about these risks, and if any are more likely in your particular case, we will discuss this with you.

 Skin Staining